This post may contain affiliate links. Please read our disclosure policy.

 Close up of a trifle dish with banana pudding layered inside of it

-Substitutions & Variations on this recipe for Banana Pudding
+Substitutions & Variations for Easy Banana Pudding

 • Reduced Fat – Reduce the fat and calories in this easy banana pudding recipe by substituting ingredients.
 Reduced-fat vanilla wafers, fat-free milk, and low cool whip can be used.